diemastermonkey/trickery/README.md

 # trickery
-Collection of script/code tricks I like to think I've invented/discovered/mastered (none of that's true), such as:
+Collection of script/code tools/tricks I like to think I've invented/discovered/mastered (none of that's true), such as:

 + Procedural generation
 + Obfuscation